 What is it: Umi Monogatari

-Umi Monogatari, also known as “Umi Monogatari: Anata ga Kureta Mono”, is an anime that combines elements of fantasy, romance and drama, set in a world where the forces of nature and human feelings intertwine in a magical way.
-The story revolves around two young women, Marin and Urin, who are mermaids and live under the sea.
-They come across a mysterious object that takes them to an unknown world, where they discover not only the challenges of their new reality, but also the importance of friendship and love.
-The narrative is rich in symbolism and addresses themes such as protecting the environment and the connection between human beings and nature.
+Umi Monogatari, also known as "Umi Monogatari: Anata ga Kureta Mono," is an anime that combines elements of fantasy, romance, and drama, set in a world where the forces of nature and human emotions magically intertwine.
+The story revolves around two young women, Marin and Urin, who are mermaids living at the bottom of the sea.
+They encounter a mysterious object that transports them to an unknown world, where they discover not only the challenges of their new reality but also the importance of friendship and love.
+The narrative is rich in symbolism and addresses themes such as environmental protection and the connection between humans and nature.

 Anime Production